What was Bruce Mitchell saying in his article at PWTorch.com:Read here and see for yourself and more details have come in this week

 It hurts his fans, who were happy to see him finally arrive at the cusp of the real stardom they had seen in him all along.

 Even though he could provide very well for the family he loved best by staying with the industry leader, he decided to gamble on his talent.
 He partnered with AEW booker/owner Tony Khan to create the main-event money-drawing star he saw himself as.
-His wife, with three young children at home to raise, backed his decision to leave WWE to find his destiny, even though it would mean less money in the house to start.
+His wife, with two young children at home to raise, backed his decision to leave WWE to find his destiny, even though it would mean less money in the house to start.

 Heart-breakingly, that gamble was paying off.